Romantic music: Late Romantic

-In late Romanticism, also called post-Romanticism, the traditional forms and elements of music are further dissolved.
-An increasingly colorful orchestral palette, an ever-increasing range of musical means, the spread of tonality to its limits, exaggerated emotions and an increasingly individual tonal language of the individual composer are typical features; the music is led to the threshold of modernity.
+In late Romanticism, also called post-Romanticism, the traditional forms and elements of music were further dissolved.
+An increasingly colorful orchestral palette, an ever-increasing range of musical means, the spread of tonality to its limits, exaggerated emotions, and an increasingly individual tonal language of the individual composer were typical features; the music approaches modernism.

-Thus, the symphonies of Gustav Mahler reached previously unknown dimensions, partly give up the traditional four-sentence and often contain vocal proportions.
+The symphonies of Gustav Mahler were particularly progressive and often used the human voice.

-Behind the monumental facade is the modern expressiveness of the Fin de siècle.
-This psychological expressiveness is also contained in the songs of Hugo Wolf, miniature dramas for voice and piano.
+Often present is the expressiveness of the Fin de siècle.
+This psychological expressiveness is also contained in the songs of Hugo Wolf, which are miniature dramas for voice and piano.
 More committed to tradition, particularly oriented towards Bruckner, are the symphonies of Franz Schmidt and Richard Wetz.
-Max Reger resorted to Bach's polyphony in his numerous instrumental works, but developed it harmoniously extremely boldly.
+Max Reger made use of fugues inspired by Bach in his numerous instrumental works, but developed them harmoniously extremely boldly.

-Among the numerous composers of the Reger successor, Julius Weismann and Joseph Haas stand out.
-Among the outstanding late romantic sound creators is the idiosyncratic Hans Pfitzner.
+Among the numerous composers after Reger, Julius Weismann and Joseph Haas stand out.
+Among the important composers of the late Romantic period is the idiosyncratic Hans Pfitzner.
 Although a traditionalist and decisive opponent of modern currents, quite a few of his works are close to the musical progress of the time.
-His successor include Walter Braunfels, who mainly emerged as an opera composer, and the symphonist Wilhelm Furtwängler.
+His successors include Walter Braunfels, primarily known as an opera composer, and the symphonist Wilhelm Furtwängler.

 The opera stage was particularly suitable for increased emotions.
-The folk and fairy tale operas of Engelbert Humperdinck, Wilhelm Kienzl and Siegfried Wagner, the son of Richard Wagner, were still quite good.
-Eugen d'Albert and Max von Schillings irritated the nerves with a German variant of verism.
+The folk and fairy tale operas of Engelbert Humperdinck, Wilhelm Kienzl and Siegfried Wagner, the son of Richard Wagner, were deeply emotional.
+Eugen d'Albert and Max von Schillings presented a German variant of verismo.

 Erotic symbolism can be found in the stage works of Alexander von Zemlinsky and Franz Schreker.
 Richard Strauss went even further to the limits of tonality with Salome and Elektra before he took more traditional paths with Der Rosenkavalier.
 In the style related to the works of Strauss, the compositions of Emil von Reznicek and Paul Graener are shown.

-In Italy, opera still dominated the era.
-This is where verism developed, an exaggerated realism that could easily turn into the striking and melodramatic on the opera stage.
-Despite their extensive work, Ruggero Leoncavallo, Pietro Mascagni, Francesco Cilea, and Umberto Giordano have only become known through one opera at a time.
+In Italy, opera was still dominant.
+Verismo, an exaggerated realism that could easily turn striking and melodramatic on the opera stage, developed.
+Despite the extensive works of Ruggero Leoncavallo, Pietro Mascagni, Francesco Cilea, and Umberto Giordano, only a few of their works are still performed.
 Only Giacomo Puccini's work has been completely preserved in the repertoire of the opera houses, although he was also often accused of sentimentality.

-Despite some veristic works, Ermanno Wolf-Ferrari was mainly considered a revival of the Opera buffa.
-Ferruccio Busoni, a temporarily defender of modern classicity living in Germany, left behind a rather conventional, little played work.
-Thus, instrumental music found its place in Italian music again with Ottorino Respighi, who was influenced by Impressionism.
+Despite some veristic works, Ermanno Wolf-Ferrari was mainly considered a reviver of the opera buffa.
+Ferruccio Busoni, a defender of modern classicity living in Germany, left behind a rather conventional, little played work.
+Instrumental music found its place in Italian music again with Ottorino Respighi, who was influenced by Impressionism.